island-is/island.is/apps/services/auth/personal-representative-public/README.md

 ## Context

-The Personal Representative Public API allows service providers, not using Digital Iceland’s login, to access information about personal representatives and their clients.
-This enables representatives to access services on behalf of clients per their contract and connection.
+The Personal Representative Public API enables service providers, without using Digital Iceland's login, to access information about personal representatives and their clients.
+This allows representatives to access services on behalf of clients per their contract and connection.

 Service providers must use secure logins and query only for logged-in users.